UniversalDependencies/docs/_tr-overview/notes.md

   marker) but the noun phrase is missing.

-  Alternatives are (1) treating these as regular nouns (METU-Sabancı does so),  (2) marking them as head of the phrase when the noun phrase is missing, and (3) make sure the case marker introduces a new IG, and mark the noun component of the postposition as the head of the postpositional phrase.
+  Alternatives are (1) treating these as regular nouns (METU-Sabancı does so),  (2) marking them as the head of the phrase when the noun phrase is missing, and (3) make sure the case marker introduces a new IG, and mark the noun component of the postposition as the head of the postpositional phrase.
 This is somewhat similar to